ROCm/rocBLAS/docs/how-to/Programmers_Guide.rst

 How to set rocblas-bench parameters in a yaml file
 ''''''''''''''''''''''''''''''''''''''''''''''''''

-If you want to benchmark many sizes, it is recommended to use rocblas-bench with the batch call to eliminate the latency in loading the Tensile library which rocblas links to.
+If you want to benchmark many sizes, it is recommended to use rocblas-bench with the batch call to eliminate the latency in loading the GEMM library which rocblas links to.
 The batch call takes a yaml file with a list of all problem sizes.
 You can have multiple sizes of different types in one yaml file.
 The benchmark setting is different from the direct call to the rocblas-bench.
 A sample setting for each function is listed below.
 Once you have the yaml file, you can benchmark the sizes as follows:

 .. code-block:: bash